7 Tips to Boost Sales of your Shopify Store 2022

 Once you get their email or phone number into your database, you can now start to market your offerings to drive sales.
 Go for opt-in forms like popups, chat windows, and on-page fields.
 These can help you to drive conversions!

 Be careful of the pages where you add popups to.
-If we see through the customer’s perspective, placing popups on the checkout page may affect their intent to purchase.
+If we see from the customer’s perspective, placing popups on the checkout page may affect their intent to purchase.
 So, try to include popups on your homepage, product pages, collection pages, and other educational pages.

-2. Create Email Marketing Campaigns:
+3. Create Email Marketing Campaigns

-With your lead capturing strategy ready, you can now start to create email marketing campaigns that can keep your business on your visitor’s minds and help drive sales.
+With your lead-capturing strategy ready, you can now start to create email marketing campaigns that can keep your business on your visitor’s minds and help drive sales.

 For every additional buck you spend on your email marketing campaign, the ROI you can expect is around 45 times.
 So, don’t ignore your email marketing efforts at any cost!